 When you run a scan of a system, UForge AppCenter will differentiate between "known" data (OS packages and files that are already part of UForge AppCenter repository) and files that are "unknown".
-UForge AppCenter does not support more than 10 Gb of compressed "unknown" data.

 Warning: Any pre-install or post-install scripts on the system you are about to scan should only use ascii character set.
 Otherwise UForge AppCenter will return a scan error: DB Error - invalid characters.